edwinmarmolejos/ads-group-project-travel-x/README.md

 # Future additions to the code
 - We would like to add another constraint to the algorithm by considering the user's budget in relation to the cost of each attraction.
+- We would like to integrate the data sets for each city and allow users to run the program without needing to download the csv file for each city separately.

 # Credits
   Edwin Marmolejos,